-- Inspection and, if required, cleaning of the indoor coil condensate drain. - 2.
-Inspection and, if required, cleaning of the evaporator drain pan. - 3.
-Inspection and cleaning of blower wheel housing and motor. - 4.
-Inspection of all supply-air and return-air ducts for leaks, obstructions, and insulation integrity.
+- Inspection and, if required, cleaning of the outdoor and indoor coils. - 2.
+Inspection and, if required, cleaning of the indoor coil drain pan. - 3.
+Inspection and cleaning of blower wheel housing and motor. - Inspection of all supply-air and return-air ducts for leaks, obstructions, and insulation integrity.
 Any problems found should be resolved at this time. - 5.
 Inspection of the unit base to ensure that no cracks, gaps, etc., exist which may cause a hazardous condition. - 6.
-Inspection of the unit casing for signs of deterioration. - Inspection of all electrical wiring and components to ensure proper connection. - 8.
+Inspection of the unit casing for signs of deterioration. - Inspection of all electrical wiring and components to assure proper connection - 8.
 Inspection for leaks in the refrigerant circuit.
-Pressure-check to determine appropriate refrigerant charge. - Operational check of the unit to determine working conditions.Repair or adjustment should be made at this time.
+Pressure check to determine appropriate refrigerant charge. - 9.
+Operational check of the unit to determine working conditions.
+Repair or adjustment should be made at this time.